dymmond/lilya/docs/en/docs/dependencies.md

 * **Use `APP` scope** for shared infrastructure like API clients, feature toggles, or metrics reporters.
 * **Use `GLOBAL` scope** sparingly, typically for immutable data or global registries.
 * **Avoid mixing lifetimes** in the same dependency chain (e.g., injecting a request-scoped dependency into a global one).

+### Scope selection quick guide

+If you are unsure which scope to choose:

+1. Choose `REQUEST` when dependency state must not leak between requests.
+2. Choose `APP` for expensive clients/resources tied to app lifecycle.
+3. Choose `GLOBAL` only when process-wide sharing is intentional and safe.

 ## Dependency Overrides